ansible-collections/cloud-content-handbook/validated_content.md

 ## Breaking Changes

 Validated content follows semantic versioning.
-While we should endeavor to minimize the impact of breaking changes, given that this is unsupported, we should not feel bound by the deprecation and removal timeline that we follow for supported content.
+While we should endeavor to minimize the impact of breaking changes, validated content does not need to follow the same deprecation and removal timeline that we use for our supported collections.
 If a breaking change needs to be made, make the change and note it as a breaking change in the changelog.

 ## Releasing